CEOP: Child Exploitation and Online Protection Command

 Oracy training gives our pupils opportunities to develop vocabulary, listening and reasoning skills, as well as the confidence to speak loudly and clearly, and respectfully challenge their peers.

-We have made oracy and P4C a key priority.
-We believe that communication is essential for learning, and the foundation of positive relationships.
-Ultimately good communication gives children better life chances.
+We have made Oracy a key priority.
+We believe that communication is essential for learning and the foundation of positive relationships.
+Ultimately, good communication gives children better life chances.

 Too much talking in class has traditionally been regarded as negative – a sign of disruption or lack of focus.
 But at Lark Hill children’s talk is at the centre of everything we do.
 We believe that classrooms should place more emphasis on children’s talk than teacher talk.